-[41] For the reasons set out above, the Board directs that:
+[47] For the reasons set out above, the Board directs that:

-Penalty: Pursuant to section 318(1)(d) of the Building Act 2004, the Respondent is censured .
-Costs: Pursuant to section 318(4) of the Act, the Respondent is ordered to pay costs of \$1000.00 (GST included) towards the costs of, and incidental to, the inquiry of the Board.
-Publication: The Registrar shall record the Board's action in the Register of Licensed Building Practitioners in accordance with section 301(1)(iii) of the Act.
+Penalty: Pursuant to section 318(1)(f) of the Building Act 2004, the to pay costs of \$1,500 (GST included) towards the costs of, and incidental to, the inquiry of the Board.

+Respondent is ordered to pay a penalty of \$3,500.

+Costs: Pursuant to section 318(4) of the Act, the Respondent is ordered

+Publication: The Registrar shall record the Board's action in the Register of

+Licensed Building Practitioners in accordance with section

+301(1)(iii) of the Act.

 In terms of section 318(5) of the Act, there will not be action taken to publicly notify the Board's action, except for the note in the Register and the Respondent being named in this decision.

-[42] The Respondent should note that the Board may, under section 319 of the Act, suspend or cancel a licensed building practitioner's licence if fines or costs imposed as a result of disciplinary action are not paid.
+[48] The Respondent should note that the Board may, under section 319 of the Act, suspend or cancel a licensed building practitioner's licence if fines or costs imposed as a result of disciplinary action are not paid.